treyhyphen/slopOS/README.md

 touch dank.txt    # Create a "file" (it's just metadata, calm down) pwd               # "Where am I?
-Who am I?" whoami            # Existential crisis simulator
+Who am I?" whoami            # Existential crisis simulator ifconfig          # Check your network configuration ping 10.0.2.2     # Ping the QEMU gateway (if networking is enabled)
 ```

 ## 📦 Features That Will Make You Question Everything